rydal/dissertation-doc/README.md

 <h1> Tuxconfig - A Linux device configuration platform and application </h1>

+Update:
+Well my coding skills have improved a lot since I wrote this, ideally it should be refactored in python and django.
+I'm happy to oversee a project to make Linux easier to use for newbies.

 Hello and welcome to my project, my dissertation at Kent university and my contribution for the Linux community.

 Despite it’s small memory footprint and install size, Linux is way behind